What to Expect at a Hearing Test

-The hearing check is most likely to take place in a small room that is almost anechoic.
+The hearing test is most likely to take place in a small room that is almost anechoic.
 This word means that there are no sound reflections in the room.
 It will be separated from noises from HVAC and other machines, creating a shallow "noise floor," which is what we call the frequency of all unwanted sounds in space.

-You'll be made to wear headphones to receive the sounds we play as part of the test.
+You'll be made to wear headphones to receive the sounds we play as part of the hearing test.

 The tests themselves are painless and non-invasive.
 We will play sounds in the headphones from a system called an "audiometer" and ask you to respond to them.

 Two main hearing tests are likely to be performed: a pure-tone audiometry and speech audiometry.

 Pure-tone audiometry requires the amplification of only tones or "sine waves" in the headphones.
 We will ask you to signal when you hear a sound, whether it's in one or both ears.
 The tones are going to be at a range of frequencies.
 The aim is to assess how much you can hear in certain pitches.
 If you need hearing aids, this knowledge would be helpful in "fitting" them, which is the term for designing them to work better on specific frequencies or sound patterns than others.

 Speech audiometry can measure the minimum degree at which speech is intelligible to you.
 We will play speech at various levels and ask you to repeat what you hear.
 Some rates can be too quiet, others too loud.
 We're looking to figure out the most suitable level for you to hear speech, which would again be useful for determining your hearing level.